Rhizomatica/lcrq/README.md

 running  `make speedtest`.
 This is useful for observing the effects of various optimizations.
 It is not a proper benchmark test.

+NB: if rebuilding with different compiler options, don't forget to run `make realclean` first.

 ## Other RaptorQ Implementations

 TvRQ